Sunday 24 July 2016

 Why does ink stick to paper?

-I use water-based ink on paper as my drawing materials.
+I often use water-based ink on paper as my drawing material.
 I sometimes categorise my drawing materials into those that flow in water as if in a primordial sea and those that are scraped off on hard surfaces like some form of geological attrition.
 There is for myself a rightness about the flow of ink, it feels as if I am tapped into working with something akin to my own life blood.

 I use paper that is made of cellulose fibres, and cellulose is a polymer of the simple sugar, glucose.